-Winter Activities ~ Holidays in Vail
+Winter Activities During Vail Holidays

 Vail winter is best known for its epic ski mountain.
 The resort boasts 5289 skiable acres, 195 runs and 31 lifts with a variety of terrain for skiers of all abilities.
-And, Epic Discovery located at the top of Vail Mountain offers a fantastic variety of winter activities including snow biking, a kids snowmobile track, a slippery slope of rip-roaring tubing lanes and more.
+And, Adventure Ridge located at the top of Vail Mountain offers a fantastic variety of winter activities including snow biking, a slippery slope of rip-roaring tubing lanes and more.
 Furthermore there is no shortage of winter outdoor adventures available in the Vail area.
 From sledding, snowshoeing and horse-drawn sleigh rides to enjoying hot cocoa or s’mores by the fire there is something for everyone!

 Vail Holiday Events

 There was a time that we traveled during the holidays, but no more.
 Now our family enjoys taking advantage of the special Vail holiday events.
 The town of Vail offers a variety of events throughout the season.
 In addition, there’s just something magical about the ambiance of an alpine village covered in snow with lights twinkling and bells ringing.

 Thanksgiving week 2019 debuts a new week-long holiday celebration.
 Revely Vail is a celebration of beginnings.
 This festival offers many family-oriented activities throughout Vail Village.
 These include cooking classes, ice skating celebrations, an Explosion of Lights and Kris Kringle Market.
 In addition a gingerbread contest, Revely Music and a tree lighting will get everyone in the holiday spirit.
 A signature 10th Mountain Legacy Parade also takes place along the streets of Vail, honoring veterans and commemorating the legacy of Vail.